-Sand, Sunscreen and...
+Sand, Sunscreen And ...
 Sharks!
 Cape Cod Beach Towns Do More To Keep People Safe

 A year after a young man was killed by a shark off Cape Cod — the first such death there in more than 80 years — beach towns full of vacationers are struggling to manage an influx of great whites.